-Samsung Galaxy S 4 said to have crossed 40 million units sold markAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 said to have crossed 40 million units sold markAlex Wagner - Editorial Director of News and Content

 Much of Samsung's focus has been on its new Galaxy Note 3 and Galaxy Gear lately, but today CEO J.K.
 Shin shifted the spotlight to the Galaxy S 4.
 According to Korean publication iNews24, Shin recently revealed that the Galaxy S 4 has sold over 40 million units since its debut back in April.
 The last time that Samsung updated us on its Galaxy S 4 sales was when the device crossed the 20 million mark in early July, meaning that the company has moved 20 million units in just under 4 months.